Kmax607/VocationalGuidanceSystem/README.md

 #### Max
--Worked on Job Searching management and profile management
+-Worked on Authentication Management package and added tests to testHarness

 #### Adrian
 - Worked on Job Posting Management package